jove0610/ree-board-reviewer/README.md

 <br />

-A react app that displays questionnaires for REE board exam.
-It can iterate questions and highlight the answer.
-Users may also login to create their own questionnaires.
+A MERN (MongoDB, Express, React, Node) app that displays MCQ (Multiple Choice Quiz) for the REE board exam.
+Users may also register/login to create theor own custom MCQ.

 <br />